 - Supreme Chef: If his teaching classes are anything to go by, he's also got some cooking skills to back up his intimate knowledge of food.

 Voiced by: Takahiro Sakurai

 Making his appearance in the finale of the "What Makes The Sky Blue" trilogy, he reveals himself as the true form of Lucio, one of the first beings ever created by the Creator and serving the role as the Speaker of the Omnipotent.
 He served as an entity that guided the skyfarers through the creation of the world, delivering his masters will to humanity.
 As he was determined not to interfere in the clash between the sky God and the Astral God, he acted as an observer.
-Nowadays he goes by the name Lucio and occasionally interacts with the skyfarers.
+He goes by the name Lucio after joining the crew and occasionally interacts with the skyfarers.

-- Ambiguous Gender: Contrary to Lucio, whos gender is listed as Male, his gender is listed as unknown.
-Its ambiguous as to whether this is just to make Helel seem more mysterious or if he is actually a genderless entity.
+- Ambiguous Gender: Contrary to Lucio, whos gender is listed as "Male", his gender is listed as "Unknown".
+Its ambiguous as to whether this is just to make Sahar seem more mysterious or if he is actually a genderless entity.
 Regardless, male pronouns are used for him.

 - Bishounen: He is very pretty.

 - Biblical Motifs: He's named after the phrase that was eventually transliterated into the popular alternate name for Satan, "Lucifer".
 Helel ben Shalem's reveal also seems to suggest that he borrows some inspiration from the Ugarit Pantheon, linking him to the God of dawn, Shahar, the twin brother of the dusk God Shalem.

 - Dark-Skinned Blonde: Hes slightly more tanned than the Lucifer-clones and his hair is portrayed as blonde rather than white like Lucio's in official art.